DjordjeMandic/LeagueFPSBoost/README.md

 # LeagueFPSBoost
 Simple tool written in C# that should help with increasing frame rate in league of legends.
+More info till this page gets updated can be found on [boards page](https://goo.gl/bpxbGV)

 Used libraries:
   - [AutoUpdater.NET](https://github.com/ravibpatel/AutoUpdater.NET)